opengisch/QField-docs/documentation/how-to/authentication.en.md

 !![widgets](../assets/images/oauth2_setup_auth.png)

-Once the layer's authentication configuration is setup, you can add layer(s) into your project and test that the authentication mechanism works as expected.
+Once the layer's authentication configuration is setup, you can add layers into your project and test that the authentication mechanism works as expected.
 Follow instructions below to export the configuration into QField.

 ## Export authentication configurations from QGIS
 :material-monitor: Desktop preparation

 !!! note
-    Prior to exporting authentication configurations, it is always good to verify that you are able to properly connect to relevant service(s) using QGIS.
+    Prior to exporting authentication configurations, it is always good to verify that you are able to properly connect to relevant services using QGIS.

 To export one or more authentication configurations, open the QGIS options dialog and select the authentication panel.
 There, you can select multiple authentication configurations by selecting the appropriate rows in the configurations table widget.
 Then, use the lower-right utilities button to select the *export selected authentication configurations to file* action.